Vanity sizing: Effects on consumers

+Vanity sizing creates difficulties for women at the smallest end of the size range.
+As nominal size labels have shifted downwards across the industry, many retailers have narrowed or eliminated their smallest sizes.
+Small sizes are often intentionally understocked because retailers can more easily sell excess mid-range inventory than excess extra-small inventory.
+Even when the smallest sizes are available, vanity sizing means the actual measurements attached to labels like XS or 00 have grown larger over time.
+Industry sourcing indicates that the smallest women's size offered by Sears in 1930 carried a 31-inch bust measurement, while by 2009, the smallest size available had a 32.5-inch bust measurement.
+For women whose bodies are small or underweight, finding clothing that is both sufficiently small and features the appropriate proportions can be difficult.
+"Petite" lines are designed to address height rather than slimness, and, unlike plus-size clothing, no dedicated retail category catering to very small sizes exists.
+This leaves thinner women with few options and pushes many to shop in children's or teen departments instead.

 Not only does vanity sizing play a part in how consumers view themselves, but it can also be a factor in shaping a consumer's purchasing habits.
 Oftentimes, consumers lean toward clothing labels with smaller sizes based on how those clothes complement their figure.
 Retailers may incorporate vanity sizing practices, which can sometimes result in particular consumers having more appeal towards smaller sizes.
 Another study tests whether perceived deception is connected between a consumer's cynicism and a consumer's outcomes.
 The article discusses how wearing vanity sizes boosts consumers' self-esteem and adds value to the product that would not have been in those labeled in the actual size.
 Larger clothing sizes may influence consumers to purchase more clothing items to improve their self-esteem.
 However, there are times when people buy clothes, they might choose bigger sizes to feel better about themselves.
 The flip side of vanity sizing was concluded from their study, which showed that this only sometimes stops people from buying clothes.
 It can make people want to spend more money overall because they want to feel better about themselves, and buying clothes can help.
 This vanity sizing concept suggests that perhaps there is a connection between shopping habits and one's ideal body figure.